shuLhan/gorankusu/README.md

 ## Development

-[Repository](https://git.sr.ht/~shulhan/trunks):: Link to the source code.
+[Repository](https://git.sr.ht/~shulhan/gorankusu):: Link to the source code.

-[Mailing list](https://lists.sr.ht/~shulhan/trunks):: Link to discussion and where to send patches.
+[Mailing list](https://lists.sr.ht/~shulhan/gorankusu):: Link to discussion and where to send patches.

-[Issues](https://todo.sr.ht/~shulhan/trunks):: Link to report for bug or feature.
+[Issues](https://todo.sr.ht/~shulhan/gorankusu):: Link to report for bug or feature.

 ## Credits

-The Trunks icon and image is provided by <https://www.spriters-resource.com/>.
+The Gorankusu icon and image is provided by <https://www.spriters-resource.com/>.

 ## License